EinGuterWaran/EinGuterWaran/README.md

 ### Hi there 👋
-My name is Janu Lingeswaran.
+My name is Janu.
 Welcome on my Github profile!
 I ...
 - :mortar_board:&nbsp; am a creative, inquisitive **computer science student at RWTH Aachen University** in Germany.